-Professor Moore is a scholar of U.S. foreign relations law, international law, international human rights, and international development.
-His publications have appeared in the Harvard, Columbia, Virginia, and Northwestern Law Reviews, among others.
+Professor Moore is a scholar of foreign relations law, international law, international human rights, and international development.
+His publications have appeared in the Harvard, Columbia, NYU, and Virginia Law Reviews, among others.
 Professor Moore has taught international law, international human rights, U.S. foreign relations law, civil procedure, legal scholarship, a plenary powers colloquium, and international human rights and international religious freedom clinics.
-As a teacher, he has been recognized with the University's R. Wayne Hansen Teaching and Learning Fellowship, the BYU Law Alumni Association Teacher of the Year Award, and the Student Bar Association First Year Professor of the Year Award, and the Student Bar Association Distinguished Service Award.
+As a teacher, he has been recognized with the University's R. Wayne Hansen Teaching and Learning Fellowship, the BYU Law Alumni Association Teacher of the Year Award, the Student Bar Association First Year Professor of the Year Award, and the Student Bar Association Distinguished Service Award.
 He is a member of the American Law Institute.

 Between 2017 and 2019, Professor Moore served, variously, as the Acting Deputy Administrator and General Counsel of the U.S. Agency for International Development, the federal government’s lead agency for international development and humanitarian assistance.
 From 2016 to 2017, he was the Associate Dean for Research and Academic Affairs at Brigham Young University Law School.
 He was a Visiting Professor at the George Washington University Law School from 2008 to 2009.
-He currently serves as an Associate Director of the International Center for Law and Religion Studies.

 Before joining BYU, Professor Moore clerked for Justice Samuel A. Alito, Jr. during the U.S. Supreme Court’s 2007 Term.
 From 2003 to 2007, Professor Moore was an assistant and then associate professor at the University of Kentucky College of Law.
 He arrived at the University of Kentucky after researching and teaching at the University of Chicago Law School as an Olin Fellow from 2001 to 2003.
 From 2000 to 2001, Professor Moore clerked for Judge Samuel A. Alito, Jr. on the U.S. Court of Appeals for the Third Circuit.
 From 1996 to 2000, he was an Honor Program trial attorney at the U.S. Department of Justice, Civil Division, Federal Programs Branch.